AlmeroSteyn/AlmeroSteyn.github.io/_posts/2016-02-28-angular-training-days.markdown

 ---
 layout: post
-title:  "Creating an AngularJS training: From zero to creating heroes."
+title:  "Getting involved: The anatomy of an AngularJS training course."
 description: "Helping other Angular..."
 date:   2016-02-28 10:33:21 -0100
-categories: angularJS training
+categories: angularJS training sharing knowledge
 ---
+*Whilst this article refers to creating a training course in AngularJS, the concepts are really technology independent.*

-I think it would be safe to say that every single developer ever have at some point stood on the shoulders of giants.
+I think it would be safe to say that every single developer have at some point stood on the shoulders of giants.
-Even the very first coding pioneers, who boldly went where no-one had gone before, did so on machines created by other giants.
+Even the very first coding pioneers, who boldly went where no-one had gone before, did so using machines created by other giants.

-And, I guess, because we view these people as giants, it becomes pretty hard to ever imagine that you can contribute to the community and add some knowledge and become one of the steps another developer can take to realise his or her own potential.
+The problem with giants are that we never think that we can be them.
+The point of this article is to share how a group of developers in the Netherlands took that first step to help others.

-**WHOA**.
-Let's read that last sentence again?
-Let's not become another article of highfalutin language while saying very little.
-I think we should rather take a fun journey down the road of getting out of your comfort zone and sharing.
+So let's take a journey down the road of getting out of your comfort zone and sharing your knowledge. zone and sharing.

 >*At this stage I would have loved a beautifully animated clip of a momma-bird kicking out the doubtful baby, but due to
 >budget cuts **YOU** will have to imagine it.
 You know, said bird tumbling through the air only to hit mother
 >earth with a **SMACK***.

-For me, that **SMACK** came middle 2015.
-After many months of using AngularJS in various web applications and bumping heads with the challenges of using such a framework in a serious application, our team found that we had collected quite a few answers that worked very well.
-And that is when we decided to create an in-house AngularJS training.
+For us, that **SMACK** came middle 2015.
+After many months of using AngularJS in various web applications and bumping heads with the challenges of using such a framework in a enterprise scale application, our team found that we had collected quite a few answers that worked very well.
+And that is when we decided to create our own AngularJS training.

 Who could have imagined the journey we were about to embark on!

-So let's summarise the lessons we have learnt.
-After that I will go into each point showing the result to give you an idea of how to approach this.
+Let us start with a list of things to think about when creating training material and presenting it.
+After that there will be a short discussion about each point, tying it into our actual training course.

 <nav markdown="1">
 * [There are no experts in your course.](#header-1)